 Although the game is the big attraction at a Super Bowl party, games will help keep guests entertained and get the laughter going at your celebration.
 Choose simple, fun games that appeal to guests of all ages and your party is sure to be one of the best Super Bowl parties yet.

-Super Bowl Party Games for Adults
+Simple Super Bowl Games for Adult Groups

 Friends and family will often bet on the overall outcome of the game.
 However, you can also plan a number of fun wagers and guessing games.
 Instead of betting money, offer prizes for those who guess correctly.
 For game-related ideas, you can ask guests to guess: